I don’t want to trivialise sobriety, or the deep and meaningful reasons why many people choose to quit drinking.

-The good news is that sobriety has the opposite effect.
-It will make you look GREAT!
-It’s better than any expensive face cream or beauty treatment, and it works its magic pretty quickly.
+The good news?
+Sobriety is better than any expensive face cream or beauty treatment, and it works its magic pretty quickly.

-If you need some motivation to stay on the wagon this week, let’s talk about the vanity argument for quitting drinking…
+If you need some motivation to stick to your sober goals, let’s talk about the beauty benefits of sobriety…

 The weight loss